CleitonSilvaT/eselaw2020/index.md

 # Abstract

-Bad Smells are indicators of code structure problems that may be solved via refactoring.
+<p style="text-align: justify;">Bad Smells are indicators of code structure problems that may be solved via refactoring.
 Refactoring is a process of improving the internal structure of the software system by improving code maintenance without changing the external behavior of the source code.
 However, the refactoring process takes effort, so it should be done in a disciplined manner